 WORLD SERIES: 1997, 2003 SUPER BOWLS: 1989, 1995, 1999, 2007, 2010 ORANGE BOWLS: 1996 - present

-Joe Robbie Stadium (as this venue was originally called) was designed exclusively for football, as its oblong octagonal shape attests.
+Joe Robbie Stadium (as this venue was originally called) was designed exclusively for football, but the possibility of using it for baseball games was incorporated into its design.
 For that reason, it seemed like a dubious home for a baseball team when MLB awarded Miami one of the expansion franchises for the 1993 season.
 Actually, however, the Orioles and Dodgers had already played a preseason exhibition game here on March 11, 1988.
 Joe Robbie, who earned his law degree from the University of South Dakota, was the original owner of the Miami Dolphins when the franchise was created in 1966.
 After two decades in the Orange Bowl, he built the stadium that bore his name, or used to, without the use of any public money.
-The design was virtually identical to an early proposal (1965) for Veterans Stadium in Philadelphia.
+The design was virtually identical to an early proposal (1965) for Veterans Stadium in Philadelphia, and its oblong octagonal shape also resembled the Pontiac Silverdome and the Alamodome in San Antonio.

 In 1990 Wayne Huizenga bought half of Joe Robbie Stadium to pave the way for his acquisition of a new major league baseball franchise; in 1994 he bought the remaining 50 percent share.
 In preparation for arrival of the Marlins, most of the lower deck on the north side was torn out and replaced with a new retractable seating section.
 The results of the permanent reconfiguration for baseball weren't as bad as one might think, especially with that distant nook just left of center field.
-(NOTE: I was told by a fan that the 1993 configuration with seats added along the foul lines as shown in the diagram above was never used for Marlins games; it is based on a photo in Gershmans' book Diamonds, possibly from a pre-1993 exhibition game.)
+(NOTE: I learned from a fan that the 1990 configuration with seats added along the foul lines as shown in the diagram above (previously labelled "1993") was never used for Marlins games; it is based on a photo in Gershmans' book Diamonds, evidently from a pre-1993 exhibition game.)
 It is interesting that both expansion teams in 1993 made their home in oversized football stadiums, the other being Mile High Stadium.

 In hopes of making the otherwise plain venue more fan-friendly, the Marlins added a terraced picnic pavilion area in the right center field, and later moved it to the right field corner.
 The seating areas in the left field, center field, and right field portions of the upper deck, and in the center field portion of the lower deck are normally used only for football games.
 In the 1997 World Series, however, the Marlins did use these sections, and over 67,000 fans attended.
 With no roof, it is usually much too hot to enjoy an afternoon game in the Miami summer, and it became increasingly obvious that this would never be suitable as a baseball stadium.
 After winning the 1997 World Series, Huizenga tried to get public funding for a new baseball-only stadium, but failed to persuade legislators.
 In frustration, he decided to cash in his chips and liquidate his highly-paid talent after, and finally sold the franchise to John Henry.
 The Marlins went down hill fast, and the crowds grew thinner and thinner.
 It gets pretty lonely staring at 50,000+ empty seats, game after game.